waysact/webpack-subresource-integrity/webpack-subresource-integrity/README.md

 Default value: `false`

-A boolen used to control where the integrity hashes will be defined.
+A boolean used to control where the integrity hashes will be defined.

 `false` means that integrity hashes for all assets will be defined in the entry chunk.